aabriism/aabriism.github.io/practices/dangers.md

 ## It's not the Secret
 No, you can't do whatever you want - you can't arbitrarily decide that "it" is war and "make better" is "end all wars forever".
 Get a grip.

 Also, don't let people who hear about Aabriism construct this strawman against it.
-Tell that it is about agency not magic.
-If they persist them them to f right off until they grow up and then keep fing right off.
+Tell them that it is about agency not magic.
+If they persist, tell them to f right off until they grow up and then keep f'ing right off.

 ## It's not an Obligation
 Don't believe you *have to* make everything better.
 Go easy on yourself.